sidestep-labs/AzureKeyVaultExplorer/README.md

 The authentication and credentials storage uses [Microsoft.Identity.Client.Extensions.Msal](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) library are encrypted and stored with DPAPI on windows, and the keychain on macOS (you may be prompted multiple times to grant rights).
 The security is pulled directly from this document: https://github.com/AzureAD/microsoft-authentication-extensions-for-dotnet/wiki/Cross-platform-Token-Cache#configuring-the-token-cache

-The Sqlite database is encrypted using DPAPI on windows, and on macOS the password  in the keychain.
+The SQLite database is encrypted using DPAPI on windows, and on macOS the password  in the keychain.

 ## Screenshots